Greenstand/Greenstand-Overview/README.md

-# Development Status for Week of 12/4
+# Development Status for Week of 02/12
-Our current goals revolve around the transition to a more robust architecture for the entire stack.
+Our current goals revolve around releasing a stable android app and transitioning to a more robust architecture for the entire stack
 &nbsp;
 &nbsp;

-# Assigned Tasks for this week
+# See Issues Tickets in Repo's
 &nbsp;

 ## Android
-### Digital Ocean Space (AWS S3 Clone) integration for Android -> Lei
+~~### Digital Ocean Space (AWS S3 Clone) integration for Android ->~~ Lei
 ### Android deployment automation -> Surbhi
 &nbsp;